 VINROY D. BROWN, JR. holds credits in conducting, sacred music and music education.
 He is a member of the conducting, organ and sacred music faculty at Westminster Choir College, where he conducts the Westminster Jubilee Singers and teaches African American Choral Literature.
-In addition to his responsibilities at Westminster, he was recently appointed Lecturer of Music in the College of Communication & Fine Arts at Loyola Marymount University where he developed a music and social justice course.
+In addition to his responsibilities at Westminster, he was recently appointed Lecturer of Music in the College of Communication & Fine Arts at Loyola Marymount University where he developed coursework related to music and social justice.
 A church musician, he is director of music & worship arts at Elmwood United Presbyterian Church.
 Maintaining an active conducting schedule, he is founder and artistic director of Elmwood Concert Singers, artistic director of Trenton Children’s Chorus and is artistic director and conductor of Capital Singers of Trenton.

 Recent seasons included performances of Handel’s Messiah, Faure’s Requiem in D Minor, Vivaldi’s Gloria, Duke Ellington’s Sacred Concert, Undine Smith Moore’s Scenes from the Life of a Martyr, Rosephanye Powell’s The Cry of Jeremiah and Dan Forrest’s Requiem for the Living.
 Ensembles under his direction have been featured in radio broadcast at Princeton Theological Seminary, performed at the historic Playhouse at Rodney Square and members of his ensembles at Carnegie Hall and at the Centennial Convention of the National Association of Negro Musicians, Inc. in Chicago, Illinois.
 This season, he will lead a virtual performance of Nine Lessons & Carols and the Brahms’ Requiem with Capital Singers of Trenton, will commission a work to commemorate his recent appointment and the 30th anniversary of Trenton Children’s Chorus, and will celebrate the 25th anniversary of the Westminster Jubilee Singers with virtual programming.